s-amberg/cpla/week03/README.md

   * The factory function initializes the `BoundedBuffer` using the default constructor.
   * Additionally, pass the parameter of the factory function to a call of the `push` function.

+***Warning for clang Users:*** We recognized that if you are using `clang` copy elision is pessimized by the return type `auto` for the `make_buffer` function.
+It is unclear to us why this happens, but it will lead to additional move operations in the `MemoryOperationCounter` objects.

 # 4. Factory function with Multiple Arguments